aws-samples/aws-modern-application-workshop/module-1/README.md

 #### Update the S3 Bucket Policy

 All buckets created in Amazon S3 are fully private by default.
-In order to be used as a website accessible only through CloudFront, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be accessed by CloudFront.
-Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or not not allowed) to be performed by different *Principals* (in our case the public, or anyone).
+In order to be used as a website accessible only through CloudFront, we need to create an S3 [Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) that indicates objects stored within this new bucket may be accessed by a CloudFront origin access identity that we also create.
+Bucket policies are represented as JSON documents that define the S3 *Actions* (S3 API calls) that are allowed (or explicitly denied) to be performed by different *Principals* (in our case the CloudFront service).

 First we need to create a CloudFront Access Identity using the following CLI command.